opsumo/polkadot-cn-devops-priv/deploy-chain-0/README.md

 This is our initial attempt to deploy a Polkadot Blockchain to a local Kubernetes Cluster in a Pod.

-The intent here is to showcase that a Polkadot Image, in this case, the container found in the public [Dockerhub registry](hub.docker.com) as pointed to from the official ParityTech [Polkadot github repository](https://github.com/paritytech/polkadot) can be deployed to a Kubernetes platform using a stateless Deployment manifest.
+The intent here is to showcase that a Polkadot Image, in this case, the container found in the public [Dockerhub registry](hub.docker.com) as pointed to from the official Parity Tech [Polkadot github repository](https://github.com/paritytech/polkadot) can be deployed to a Kubernetes platform using a stateless Deployment manifest.
 In addition, deploy a corresponding UI such as the Polkadot-JS in a container.

   ## Requirements
   1. A Linux Deployment Machine.